cnescatlab/sonar-scanner-catlab/tests/README.md

 1. Pylint
     * file: pylint.bash
     * purpose: Check that Pylint can be launched from within the container to analyze Python projects.
+1. Import pylint results in SonarQube
+    * file: import_pylint_results.bash
+    * purpose: Check that issues revealed by a pylint analysis can be imported in SonarQube.

 ### How to run all the tests